Q&As from Peer-Review: A deep dive into NFT listings, account caps, D-Day and more…

 4. What’s a D-Day scenario?

-D-day is a theoretical event where Loot NFT has no more BUNs to sell and the Oven has not redistributed BUNs yet to the Loot NFT ecosystem.
-As D-Day approaches, BUNs become more scarce and the last members that have BUNs (as long as they have joined an auction), are the ones that can win the NFTs.
+D-Day is a theoretical event where NeoWorlder has no more BUNs to sell, and the Oven has not redistributed BUNs yet to the NeoWorlder ecosystem.
+As D-Day approaches, BUNs become more scarce, and the last members that have BUNs (as long as they have joined an auction) are the ones that can win the NFTs.

 If all auctions are still in progress on the platform at that time, this could result in a cascade of auctions ending, filling up the Oven as they do so.
-However, since the Oven only distributes at 00:00 UTC on Sunday, there may be a situation where members have to wait until that time to participate again (it also means that no new members can sign up until that time).
+However, since the Oven only distributes at 00:00 UTC on Sunday, there may be a situation in which members must wait until that time to participate again (it also means that new members can only sign up at that time).

 That’s D-Day.

-5. How long do we have to wait for a D-Day?
+5. How long do we have to wait for D-Day?

-As I said above, D-Day is theoretical and dependent on several factors, such as how long an auction lasts, how many members are bidding in the last 15 seconds, how many NFTs are on auction, what the re-listing reserves are, how many BUNs are off-platform, or lost, or “hodled,” etc. Technically, our models show that it is possible in a 21-day period, but that’s a very big “if”.
+As previously stated, D-Day is theoretical and dependent on several factors, such as the length of an auction, the number of members bidding in the last 15 seconds, the number of NFTs on auction, the re-listing reserves, the amount of BUNs off-platform, lost, or “hodled,” etc. According to our models, it is possible that this could occur in 21 days, though this is a highly uncertain prospect.

 6. Doesn’t a D-Day scenario mean that new auctions will only be available to members that have kept BUNs to pay the joining fee before they lockup to other participants?

-All of our listings end weekly following an Oven release.
-It means that members can still join an auction at 5 BUNs before the joining fee doubles (only in first-listing scenarios).
+No. All of our listings end weekly following an Oven release.
+After that, members can join an auction at the base cost of 5 BUNs before the joining fee doubles (only in first-listing scenarios).

 7. So, you’ve capped your revenues?

-There are other avenues for growth, such as creating Loot NFT sub-sites on a country basis to help creators there; they could then gravitate to the Loot NFT site, much like the football world cup which has different qualifying regions before getting to the world cup.
+There are other avenues for growth, such as creating NeoWorlder sub-sites on a country basis to help creators there; these individuals could then move to the NeoWorlder site, much like the football world cup, which has different qualifying regions before leading to the world cup.
 These sub-sites could use tokens with different tokenomics but the same or similar approaches.

 8. About the cap of 50,000 per account… how do you stop members from buying from Loot NFT and sending them off-site and purchasing more so that they have more than 50,000 BUNs combined?